sickboydroid/90-days-DSA-Challange/dsa-log.md

 ## DAY 8 (14 JAN 2023)

 1. Learned about Queues.
-1. Implemeneted queue using both circular array and linked list
+1. Implemented queue using both circular array and linked list
-1. Solved a leetcode question on queuse and stack
+1. Solved a leetcode question on queues and stack

+## DAY 9 (15 MAR 2023)

+1. Am I back again??